topwire/topwire/README.md

       maybe get rid of the argument then altogether.
 With that it would be possible to get rid of the additional withContext VH and to easily render multiple frames within one context without duplicating the code for that.
+* [ ] Evaluate more use cases for rendering a plugin inside a plugin template and adapt view helpers accordingly
 * [ ] Evaluate and most likely tweak usages of the view helpers in standalone view context
 * [ ] Implement turbo streams
+* [ ] Performance evaluations and optimisations
+* [ ] Evaluate static file caching options
+* [ ] Implement tagging an Extbase controller via DI to inject a view resolver, that returns the TopwireTemplateView.
+Allow defining the resulting view class, to be able to override the place where partials for frame rendering are located